faizmokhtar/faizmokhtar.com/content/posts/how-to-connect-to-google-cloud-sql-proxy.md.md

 ---
 [Cloud SQL Proxy][1] is one of the ways to connect to your [Cloud SQL][2] instance.
 It's useful if you want to securely connect to [Cloud SQL][2] from your local applications.

-Here are the steps to set [Cloud SQL Proxy][1] on your local machines:
+Here are the steps to setup [Cloud SQL Proxy][1] on your local machines:

 ## 1. Download and Setup Cloud SQL Proxy